ZeTopHat/tableSort/README.md

 # tableSort

 Javascript to sort an html table.
 It allows for sorting and reverse sorting by clicking on the html headers.
+Cookies included to keep sort selection across page refreshes.

 # How to Use